marcusklasson/GroceryStoreDataset/README.md

   <img src="/sample_images/iconic/Alpro-Fresh-Soy-Milk_Iconic.jpg" width="150" title="hover text">
 </p>

+### Samples of product descriptions

+**Granny Smith:** Granny Smith is a green apple with white, firm pulp and a clear acidity in the flavor.

 ### To do:

 * Translate all txt files for packages with information about ingredients and nutrition values.
 Currently, all items until Arla Standard milk have been translated.